skaman82/u360gts-ctrl/build_notes_u360.md

   - if your antenna does not point North now, adjust **offset** accordingly
   - it should try to point North if all works correctly now
   - fyi: offset-trim can be set while flying via the buttons when the aircraft is above min distance/altitude limits
-  - todo: explain/validate align_mag / offset / offset-trim (marc?)
+  - todo: explain/validate align_mag / offset / offset-trim #FIXME

 4) run calibrate PAN again